Pa Jwand Ke

 Signs You’re Emotionally Exhausted

-It’s like your mind is running in the background constantly, even when you’re resting.
+This is what emotional fatigue feels like.
+You realize you are completely mentally, physically, and emotionally tired, running in the background constantly, even when you’re resting.

 Sometimes, you ask yourself, “Why do I feel like my energy is being drained?”